balazsbalazs/calabalash-utils/README.md

   - find and touch an element in a list (even if the element is not on screen) [(demo)][article-1]
   - scroll to the top or bottom of a list
+  - android-backdoor: provides a way to build backdoor functionality into your app and call it from a command line or Calabash ([details][internal-3], [blog-post][article-2])

 Version
+-

 1.0
 </br>